HobnobMancer/cazy_webscraper/README.md

 Command line options for `cazy_webscraper`, which is used to scrape CAZy and compile a local SQLite database.
 Options are written in alphabetical order.

-`--cache_dir` - path to cache dir to be used instead of default cache dir path.
+`--cache_dir` - Path to cache dir to be used instead of default cache dir path.

-`--cazy_synonyms` - path to a JSON file containing accepted CAZy class synonsyms if the default are not sufficient.
+`--cazy_synonyms` - Path to a JSON file containing accepted CAZy class synonsyms if the default are not sufficient.

-`--config`, `-c` - path to a configuration YAML file.
+`--config`, `-c` - Path to a configuration YAML file.
 Default: None.

-`--citation`, `-C` - print the `cazy_webscraper` citation.
+`--citation`, `-C` - Print the `cazy_webscraper` citation.
 When called, the program terminates after printng the citation and CAZy is **not** scraped.

 `--classes` - list of classes from which all families are to be scrape.

-`--database`, `-D` - path to an **existings** local CAZyme database to add newly scraped too.
+`--database`, `-D` - Path to an **existings** local CAZyme database to add newly scraped too.
 Default: None.

-`--db_output`, `-d` - path to write out a **new** local CAZyme database to.
+`--db_output`, `-d` - Path to write out a **new** local CAZyme database to.
 Include the name of the new database, including the `.db` extension.
 Default: None.

 _Do not use `--db_output` **and** `--database` at the same time._